Concept of the Berlin Wall

 Legacy of the Berlin Wall

-The Berlin Wall remains an important symbol of the political and ideological divisions that shaped the Cold War era.
+Cold war era political and ideological divisions are embodied of the Berlin wall.
 Its impact is reflected in various aspects:

 1. Lessons in History